zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 ```

 Try navigating to one of our user profile routes.
 You should see that profile
-component rendering on the same page as our list of users!
+component rendering at the top of the page, above our list of users!
 (It won't look like
 much, at present, since we're only rendering a user's name.
 In a real app,
 you'll like be displaying more information and will make things look a lot
 snazzier using CSS.)